-We performed experiments on both randomly generated instances and NCBI databases.
-Random testcases were generated from the uniform distribution induced by assigning equal probabilities to each of the four nucleotides; these testcases do not contain any nucleotides with degeneracy greater than 1.
-We also used several testcases consisting of sequences extracted from the NCBI databases [7] as described in Section 5.3.
+We performed experiments on both randomly generated instances and whole microbial genomes extracted from the NCBI databases [7].
+Random testcases were generated from the uniform distribution induced by assigning equal probabilities to each of the four nucleotide; these testcases do not contain any nucleotides with degeneracy greater than 1.
+The NCBI testcase represents a selection of 29 complete microbial sequences, varying in length between 490,000 and 4,750,000 bases (over 76 million bases in total).
 All experiments were run on a PowerEdge 2600 Linux server with 4 Gb of RAM and dual 2.8 GHz Intel Xeon CPUs - only one of which is used by our sequential algorithms.